Octavius-Dante/Nova-Proxima/MAVEN_SPRING_STS_CAPM/README.md

    </br>

 - Step 4 - files will be generated - select pom file

--- what is POM file ?
+  What is pom file ?
---- ans

    </br>
    </br>
     <img src="./files/pom.png" >